Financial Aid FAQs

 - has legal dependents (other than spouse).
 This is defined as any children who get more than half of their support from the student.
 It also includes other people who live with the student and get more than half of their support from the student, and will continue to get that support during the upcoming school year.

 - is a veteran and has been engaged in active duty in the U.S. Armed Forces (Army, Navy, Air Force, Marines or Coast guard) or are a National Guard or Reserve enlistee who was called to active duty for other than state or training purposes, or were a cadet or midshipman at one of the service academies, and were released under a condition other than dishonorable.

 - is a ward of the court or both parents are deceased.

 - is a emancipated minor as determined by the court in the student's state of legal residence.

 - has been determined to be an unaccompanied youth who is homeless.

 After the beginning of the semester, how long does it take from the time I submit my FAFSA to when I can expect to receive my first check?

 Usually 2-4 weeks depending if additional information is needed to complete your file, such as federal tax return transcripts.

-why does it take so long to receive the money?
+Why does it take so long to receive the money?

 It takes a long time because many students attending Irvine Valley College are applying for financial aid.
-But, here is a rough breakdown of the steps and the approximate timeframe for each: For you to receive your SAR (Student Aid Report; after you have submitted the FAFSA) and then bring the requested documents to the Financial Aid Office: 2-4 weeks. for the Financial Aid Office to process your paperwork and then mail an award letter: 4-6 weeks.
+Here is a rough breakdown of the steps and the approximate timeframe for each: For you to receive your SAR (Student Aid Report; after you have submitted the FAFSA) and then bring the requested documents to the Financial Aid Office: 2-4 weeks.
+For the Financial Aid Office to process your paperwork and then mail an award letter: 4-6 weeks.
 For your financial aid check to be processed 2 weeks.